 First, complete the application form.
 The form will ask for basic student and contact information, as well as musical background and composition experience (if any).
 Upon submission of the application form, you will receive a copy of your responses by email.
 This is confirmation that your application was received.

 Within the form, you will be asked to select a class level.
 Our goal for class placement is to identify where you or your student will best achieve success within our challenging curriculum.
-If you are not certain for which class you should register, please make your best guess based on the guide below, and contact firstname.lastname@example.org for further guidance.
+If you are not certain for which class you should register, please make your best guess based on the guide below, and email the TSO education team for further guidance.
 Final decision on class placement will made by the instructors after an initial assessment questionnaire on the first day of class.

 After completing the application, each new student will need to submit two letters of recommendation from people who are familiar with their musical abilities.
-For example, a school music director, private teacher, choir leader, etc. Please send these in by email to email@example.com.
+For example, a school music director, private teacher, choir leader, etc. Please send these in by email.
 Returning students who have participated in the Young Composers Project recently do not need to submit letters.
-If this step of the process presents a significant barrier to application, please contact firstname.lastname@example.org to discuss potential accommodations.
+If this step of the process presents a significant barrier to application, please email the TSO education team to discuss potential accommodations.

 Classes begin in early September, and students have until October 1 to switch class levels or drop the class.
-The full schedule for each class, with deadlines, will be posted in July.
+The full schedule for each class, with deadlines, will be posted and sent to all participants in July.

 Tuition payment can be sent as soon as your application is complete, and must be paid in full by October 1 in order to continue class.
 Tuition covers classes September through May (two semesters), including a professional performance and recording of each student’s final composition project.
 Tuition: Introductory ($350), Intermediate ($450), Advanced ($500).

 Financial aid may be available in the form of needs-based scholarships.
 Generous funding by TSO donors allows us to provide partial or full scholarships to a small number of students.
 Please indicate on your application that you are interested in applying for financial aid, and staff will contact you with the aid request form.